 Good reasons to visit Plinz in Thuringia

-And second, you can see one of the weirdest attractions in central Germany.
-And one that most tourists and many locals haven’t even heard of.
-That’s pretty unique, if you ask me.
+And second, you can see one of the most unique attractions in central Germany.

 Third, it’s free to visit.
-(You can leave a little donation to help keep it intact.
-There’s been vandals going at it, so it definitely requires repairing every now and then.)
+(You can leave a little donation to help keep it intact and help its constant changes.)

-Maybe you also love a little bit of creepiness mixed with artistic expression and you aren’t opposed to the idea of it depicting naked people.
+Maybe you also love wild artistic expression and you aren’t opposed to the idea of it depicting naked people.
 That’s one thing you definitely should know before coming.

 And you should know nudity isn’t a strange concept in Germany.
 It’s much more common on TV, for instance, than you would find in the USA, for instance.